tnichols217/notes/ARTS 302/Reading Drawings.md

 - Viewing a slice of the building from the side to see what is going on in the inside
 - Also no perspective
 - Often in symmetrical buildings, the elevation and section are split on the same image
+- Things that have been sliced are often left white, with uncut objects remaining dark
+-